cyphertjohn/compositionalanalyzer/README.md

 >x' = x \\/ x < 100 /\ x' <= 100

+The lhs of the disjunction corresponds to the case where the loop does not iterate, and the rhs corresponds to the case of 1 or more iterations of the loop.

-Then the analyzer tacks on the condition that x >= 100 for the loop to terminate.
+Then the analyzer tacks on the condition that x >= 100 for the loop to terminate, or the case when the loop doesn't iterate at all.
 This, along with the fact that x=0 initially implies that

 > x' <= 100 /\\ x' >= 100